 The Basic Cotton:

 Pro Tip: Always wash dyed clothes in cold water using a gentle machine wash feature, set them to air-dry away from the sun to preserve the colors.

 Linen is a textile made from fibers of the flax plant.
 This fabric is made from the cellulose fibers that grow inside of the stalks of the flax plant, linen is one of the oldest cultivated plants in human history.
 It is thicker than cotton and linen fibers are very long.
-This contributes to strength, which helps to longevity.
+This contributes to strength, which helps to maintain longevity.
 It is mostly used for formal clothing and bedding.
-It is easy to maintain, better to hand or machine wash it in lukewarm water and left to air dry, iron using high heat and steam while the article is inside-out.
+It is easy to maintain, and better to hand or machine wash it in lukewarm water and leave to air dry,followed by iron using high heat and steam while the article is inside-out.

 Pro Tip: For the longevity of natural fabrics, air-dry them away from direct sunlight while inside-out.

 The Luxurious Silk:

 Silk is a protein fiber woven into textiles that comes from individual insect larvae to form cocoons.
 The best-known silk is obtained from the cocoons of the mulberry silkworm.There are different types of weaves, thread works, etc. which produce various fabrics famous for their luster, softness, vibrancy.
 Patola (Queen of Silk), Banarasi, Kanjiwaram, Brocades, etc. or any silk which has zari work and should be dry cleaned only for the best results.
 One should iron silks on low heat without steam yet for safety,we iron silk through a cotton towel in the middle.Silk should be stored by wrapping it in muslin,inside a cool, dry place, far from reach.

 Pro Tip: Delicate clothes should be washed inside a mesh bag to keep the shape of the garments.